tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 #### FIFO Queue

-A queue where the earliest node to be added gets popped firs
+A queue where the earliest node to be added gets popped first

+#### LIFO Queue

+A queue where the last node to be added get popped first